lazydancer/idk/README.md

 - Moved from rust, too much complexity with async webserver, database and messaging
 - Now using typescipt
 - Player attached to back, no need for communication layer

+2022-09-10
+- ChestType added
+- Ability to withdraw and deposit from shulkers